biologist79/ESPuino/README.md

 * 05.12.2020: Moved all user-relevant settings to src/settings.h
 * 06.12.2020: Added PCB for Wemos Lolin32
 * 08.12.2020: Reworked MQTT-timeout-Management
+* 09.12.2020: mDND-feature added.
+If tonuino's name is "tonuino", you can use `tonuino.local` instead it's of IP-address.
 More to come...

 ## Disclaimer